lucianpls/QB3/performance/performance.md

 QB3 fast: 6219876 6.88%
 QB3 base: 6334365 7.0%
 QB3 best: 6706606 7.42%
-QB3 best + band mix: 7445604 8.23%
+QB3 best + band mix: 7473708 8.26%
-QB3 best + band mix + zstd: 10450694 11.56%
+QB3 best + band mix + zstd: 10477718 11.59%
-Total QB3 output: 88.44% of the PNGs
+Total QB3 output: 88.41% of the PNGs
-QB3 41.0082% of raw
+QB3 40.9944% of raw
 ```

 ### Compression speed

-The next thing to look at is the compression speed, which is the main advantage of the QB3 format.

 ![Compression speed](CID22_speed.svg)

-In this graph, the images are sorted by the compression time of the PNG, which tends to be roughly
+In the graph above, the images are sorted by the compression time of the PNG, which tends to be roughly
 proportional to the PNG output size, the thicker purple line, varying between 14 and 150 milliseconds,
 with an average of 83 milliseconds.
 The QB3 modes are the almost flat lines at the bottom of the graph,
 taking between 1 and 5 milliseconds to compress a 512x512x3 8 bit image, showing very little
 variation between images.
 There is a massive difference between QB3 and PNG in compression speed.

-QB3 compression speed is 20-40 times faster than PNG for natural images.
+QB3 compression speed is 20-50 times faster than PNG for natural images.
 Even QB3 BEST + Band mix, which
-compresses the input image 9 times in sequence, is still faster than the PNG compression in most cases.
+compresses the input image 10 times in sequence, is still faster than the PNG compression in most cases.
 This is the red line on the graph above, which is the only one that is even intersecting the PNG line.
 Note the compression rate of QB3, measured based on the raw data volume, which for the FAST mode averages
 383 MB/s, with a peak of 891 MB/s!
 The PNG average compression rate is 9.49 MB/s, which is 40 times